(And you don't even have to be good at it!)

 Insight Timer App

 A free app with thousands of meditations and a wide variety of options such as guided meditation, listening to sacred music, and talks with masters about meditation.
 Meditations start as little as 3 minutes and everything is timed.
-You can tune into meditations guided by me on the app by searching "Gina Marotta."
+I often catch a meditation on my train commute to the office.

 Meditation classes with a Zen Buddhist Monk, Chicago, IL